Living In London: Is It Worth The Cost?

 Plus, the job market is very competitive, and the salaries in many industries reflect this.
 So if a career and a good income are your priorities, living in London is a good idea.

-4. Good choice of transport to move around the city
+4. Good choice of transport to travel around the city

-This covers a number of areas (pun intended).
-To get around the city, there is the Underground, as well as regular bus services and overground trains.
+To travel around the city, there is the Underground (tube), as well as regular bus services and overground trains.

-The Lyceum Theatre, home of the hugely popular and successful Lion King musical in London’s West End district.
+The Lyceum Theatre, home to the hugely popular and successful Lion King musical in London’s West End district.

-You can get almost anywhere you need to faster than you would by car.
+Using public transport, you can get almost anywhere you need faster than you would by car.

 5. History and culture